 Amendment of the Bylaws

 The precise wording of all amendments to these bylaws must be included as attachments to agenda.
 Passage is by two-thirds majority of the total voting membership.
-The amendment does not come into force until after the adjournment of the meeting at which it was adopted and subsequent approval by the Vice President of Academic Affairs.
+The amendment does not come into force until after the adjournment of the meeting at which it was adopted and subsequent approval by the LCAS dean.
+These amendments shall be deemed to have accepted favorably unless the LCAS dean expresses disapproval with reasons for disapproval and proposed modifications forwarded to the steering committee in writing within fifteen days of the formal notification.